datawire/ambassador-docs/docs/emissary/pre-release/topics/install/upgrade/yaml/emissary-2.1/emissary-2.1.md

 1. **Install new CRDs.**

-   Before installing $productName$ $version$ itself, you need to update the CRDs in your cluster; Helm will not do this for you.
+   Before installing $productName$ $version$ itself, you need to update the CRDs in your cluster.
 This is mandatory during any upgrade of $productName$.

    ```
    kubectl apply -f https://app.getambassador.io/yaml/emissary/$version$/emissary-crds.yaml